Body

 STATS 370: Financial Mathematics

 STATS 370 is suitable for Finance majors who want to learn more about the more mathematical aspects of the subject and for Statistics or Mathematics majors wanting to learn about Finance.
-Topics studied include: Models for financial returns; pricing of options using binomial models and the Black-Scholes formula; mean-variance portfolio theory; compound interest, annuities,capital redemption policies, valuation of securities, sinking funds; varying rates of interest, taxation; duration and immunisation; introduction to life annuities and life insurance mathematics.
+Topics studied include: Models for financial returns; pricing of options using binomial models and the Black-Scholes formula; mean-variance portfolio theory; compound interest, annuities,capital redemption policies, valuation of securities, sinking funds; varying rates of interest, taxation; duration and immunization; introduction to life annuities and life insurance mathematics.